 About Yoga in English

 The style of yoga I teach is meditative flow with a focus on embodied presence, breath & awareness.
+I share yoga’s wisdom whilst leaving enough quiet moments for your own experience of yoga to unfold.

 You’ll find a friendly, pressure-free, down-to-earth whilst meaningful approach in my classes.
 All levels of experience are welcome and you’re always free (encouraged!) to rest and show up however you’re feeling.
 There’s no way you need to look, dress or be.